Chai-mae/Alarm-App/README.md

 **<h2>Conclusion :</h2>**
 In this final project in writing multi-platform GUI applications using the Qt library , we have discovered how to work with libraries that were new to us.
 We have also practiced working  with the MVC model.

+Here is a video of the simulation of the application:

 **<h2>Made by:</h2>**